Xovee/latex-cv/README.md

 ## Usage

-The use of this template should be fairly straightforward: see `cv.tex`.
+The use of this template should be fairly straightforward: see [cv.tex](https://github.com/Xovee/latex-cv/blob/main/cv.tex).

 ### Font